woroko/TUNIBot/rasaintentit/data/tunintentit3.md

 - How many student credits [Pedagoginen kehittäminen ja johtajuus / Harjoitukset - 3.vsk + 2.vsk ryhmä 4](course)
 - How many student points [Kansainvälinen verotus](course)
 - How many student credits from [Improving the quality and safety of health care through outcomes research](course)
-- How many student points from [Kandidaatintutkielma - Seminaari ja tutkielma(course)
+- How many student points from [Kandidaatintutkielma - Seminaari ja tutkielma](course)
 - How many ECTS from [Lähihistorian ryhmä](course)
 - How many student credits is [Radiokääntäminen (saksa)](course)
 - How many points is [Teknologiakasvatus - Teknologia](course)